IDI-Systems/acre2/docs/wiki/frameworks/god-mode.md

 ## Group Presets

-Group presets can be handled in various ways, from direct units, player UIDs, to dynamic evaluation.
+Group presets can be handled in various ways, from direct units, player UIDs, to a more advanced dynamic target selection (provided by caller code).

 Groups are handled on the basis of a unit.
 Because all configuration is local, it is important target units do not change their locality to reach the same physical machine.